-The implementation of this approach has been delayed by the difficulties in obtaining and processing activity data in a timely manner for inventory production.
+Further implementation of this approach is under discussion, awaiting the outcome of related projects on the potential of earth observation to track LUC in the UK and clarity on the long-term availability of relevant datasets.
 As there will not be a repeat of the Countryside Survey (last undertaken in 2007), alternative data sources must be used, such as CEH land cover maps (1990,2000, 2007), the NFI map, annual agricultural survey data or the Integrated Administration and Control System (IACS) dataset (used to administer Common Agricultural Policy payments).
-These all have advantages and disadvantages in terms of their coverage, spatial and temporal resolution and/or processing requirements.
-BEIS are tendering a research contract to investigate the potential of Earth Observation sensor data at different resolutions to obtain suitable land use change data for use in the LULUCF sector inventory.
+These all have advantages and disadvantages in terms of their coverage, spatial and temporal resolution, long-term availability and/or processing requirements.